wald-tq/docs.influxdata.com/content/kapacitor/v1.3/tick/expr.md

 .where(lambda: "host" == 'server001.example.com')
 ```

-In some nodes the results of a lambda expression can be captured as a named
+In some nodes the results of a lambda expression can be captured into a new
-result using the property setter `.as()`.
+field as a named result using the property setter `.as()`.
 In this way they can be used in other nodes further down the pipeline.

 <!--